meshtastic/meshtastic/website/docs/legal/licensing.md

 We only ask that you include a line in your support text that states:

-> "Meshtastic® is a registered trademark of Geeksville Industries LLC.
+> Meshtastic® is a registered trademark of Geeksville Industries LLC.
 Meshtastic software components are released under various licenses, see github for details.
-No warranty is provided - use at your own risk."
+No warranty is provided - use at your own risk.